Introducing an interface between WHIZARD and FeynRules: Implementing new models in Whizard using FeynRules

 \subsection{Features and restrictions of the {\sc Whizard} -- {\sc FeynRules} interface}

-In this section we describe in detail the features and restrictions of the new interface from {\sc FeynRules} to {\sc Whizard}.
+In this Section we describe in detail the features and restrictions of the new interface from {\sc FeynRules} to {\sc Whiz\-ard}.
 After initializing {\sc FeynRules} and loading a model definition, the code can be invoked in a similar fashion as the other interfaces described in Ref.\ \cite{Christensen:2009jx} in order to transform the Feynman rules obtained automatically from a Lagrangian into a set of model files ready to use with {\sc {\sc Whizard}}.
 Both the legacy branch 1.9x as well as the current 2.x series of {\sc Whizard} are actively supported by the code generator.
 Options that can be passed to the interface are introduced only as needed, while a detailed explanation of all options can be found in \appref{app:interface-options}. \\

-\paragraph*{\bf Supported fields and vertices:} All fields currently supported by {\sc FeynRules} (scalars, Dirac and Majorana fermions, vectors and symmetric tensors) are handled by the interface.
+\paragraph{\bf Supported fields and vertices:} All fields currently supported by {\sc FeynRules} (scalars, Dirac and Majorana fer\-mions, vectors and symmetric tensors) are handled by the interface.
 The set of accepted operators, the full list of which can be found in \tabref{tab-operators}, is a subset of all the operators supported by {\sc O'Mega}.
 While still limited, this list is sufficient for a large number of BSM models.
-In addition, the upcoming new major version 2.1 of {\sc Whizard/O'Mega} will support the definition of completely general Lorentz structures in the model, allowing the interface to translate all interactions handled by {\sc FeynRules}. \\
+In addition, a future version of {\sc Whizard/O'Mega} will support the definition of completely general Lorentz structures in the model, allowing the interface to translate all interactions handled by {\sc FeynRules}. \\